darshitvvora/mvx/doc/developers.rst

 ..
 Copyright (c) 2008-2016 OpenShot Studios, LLC (http://www.openshotstudios.com).
-This file is part of OpenShot Video Editor (http://www.openshot.org), an open-source project dedicated to delivering high quality video editing and animation solutions to the world.
+This file is part of Edit X Pro (http://www.openshot.org), an open-source project dedicated to delivering high quality video editing and animation solutions to the world.

 ..
-OpenShot Video Editor is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Edit X Pro is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.